 You should however try to clean it up as soon as possible so the pumpkin guts don’t hurt the paint job or seep into the car to hurt the interior.

 7. Black cat crosses your path.
 If you hit a cat, or any other animal, and it damages your vehicle, then this would be an animal strike and covered under your comprehensive coverage.
 However, if a black cat runs across the road, spooks you and causes you to crash into a tree, that would be covered by collision.

 8. Trunk ‘n Treat.
 Dressing up for Halloween doesn’t have to be left to pedestrians, cars can get in the act too – and accidents can happen that lead to claims.
 For example, if a chain you used to decorate a tombstone comes loose from your tricked-out trunk and collides with your vehicle causing a scratch or dent, collision would cover it.
 If a prop attached to your vehicle comes loose and damages someone else’s car, then your property damage liability coverage would cover it.

 10. Car tipped over.
-Car tipping of sub-compact cars -- usually Smart cars -- has happened every few months in certain locales.
-Halloween is likely another night to target these light-weight vehicles.
+Car tipping of sub-compact cars has happened in the past.
+Halloween is likely another night to target light-weight vehicles.
 If it happens to yours, know now it is considered vandalism and would be covered as a comprehensive claim.
 If the tipper only manages to push your car into something, like a fence, it would instead be a collision claim for colliding with something.

 Final thoughts: What to consider before making a claim for Halloween damage